stanleynguyen/contikey-frontend/Frontend-Setup-GUIDE.md

-In recent years, a frontend library by [Facebook](https://facebook.com) has emerged as one of the most popular go-to options for frontend developers, with its innovative Shadow DOM algorithm and philosophy "do one thing and do it well" (which make it very light as it only handle the view and leave other parts to be handle by other libraries in the ecosystem).
+In recent years, a frontend library by [Facebook](https://facebook.com) has emerged as one of the most popular go-to options for frontend developers, with its innovative Shadow DOM algorithm and philosophy "do one thing and do it well" (which make it very light as it only handled the view and leave other parts to be handled by other libraries in the ecosystem).
 This is [ReactJS](https://reactjs.org).
 Another advantage of React is that, unlike other frameworks which develop their own syntax and notations (i.e. Angular, VueJS), developers using React will be writing true Javascript, no nonsense.